infinityjay/demo-group-chat/README.md

 * Automation integration test

-There are standard ways to use postman and newman to develop the automation integration test for APIs.
+There are standard ways to use **postman** and **newman** to develop the automation integration test for APIs.
-I once wrote a simple automation test tool with newman and gitlab.
-I also wrote part of the solution on my [personal blog](https://infinityjay.github.io/ci/cd/Gitlab-CI-use-mysql-service/).
-Due to time and environment limitations, I did not develop such testing tools.
+I once developed a simple automation test tool with **newman** and **gitlab**.
+I also share part of the solution on my [personal blog](https://infinityjay.github.io/ci/cd/Gitlab-CI-use-mysql-service/).
+Due to time and environment limitations, I do not develop such testing tools here.